1080000000kmph/repo2tipi/apps/project-nomad/metadata/description.md

 At it's core, however, N.O.M.A.D. is still very lightweight.
 For a barebones installation of the management application itself, the following minimal specs are required:

 *Note: Project N.O.M.A.D. is not sponsored by any hardware manufacturer and is designed to be as hardware-agnostic as possible.
 The harware listed below is for example/comparison use only*

-#### Minimum Specs
-- Processor: 2 GHz dual-core processor or better
-- RAM: 4GB system memory
-- Storage: At least 5 GB free disk space
-- OS: Debian-based (Ubuntu recommended)
-- Stable internet connection (required during install only)

-To run LLM's and other included AI tools:

-#### Optimal Specs
-- Processor: AMD Ryzen 7 or Intel Core i7 or better
-- RAM: 32 GB system memory
-- Graphics: NVIDIA RTX 3060 or AMD equivalent or better (more VRAM = run larger models)
-- Storage: At least 250 GB free disk space (preferably on SSD)
-- OS: Debian-based (Ubuntu recommended)
-- Stable internet connection (required during install only)

-**For detailed build recommendations at three price points ($150–$1,000+), see the [Hardware Guide](https://www.projectnomad.us/hardware).**

-Again, Project N.O.M.A.D. itself is quite lightweight - it's the tools and resources you choose to install with N.O.M.A.D. that will determine the specs required for your unique deployment

-#### Running AI models on a different host
-By default, N.O.M.A.D.'s installer will attempt to setup Ollama on the host when the AI Assistant is installed.
-However, if you would like to run the AI model on a different host, you can go to the settings of of the AI assistant and input a URL for either an ollama or OpenAI-compatible API server (such as LM Studio).
-Note that if you use Ollama on a different host, you must start the server with this option `OLLAMA_HOST=0.0.0.0`.
-Ollama is the preferred way to use the AI assistant as it has features such as model download that OpenAI API does not support.
-So when using LM Studio for example, you will have to use LM Studio to download models.
-You are responsible for the setup of Ollama/OpenAI server on the other host.

 ## Frequently Asked Questions (FAQ)
 For answers to common questions about Project N.O.M.A.D., please see our [FAQ](FAQ.md) page.